Going Voco Loco — a new luxe staycation in the Central Coast, NSW

 voco Gosford by IHG

-As winding Central Coast Highway twists us down to sea level, our attention moves from the sparkling waters of the bay to the impressive twin towers of the voco Gosford.
-Its distinctive black and white sculpted walls standing taller than any other building in the area.
+As the winding Central Coast Highway twists us down to sea level, our attention moves from the sparkling waters of the bay to the impressive twin towers of the voco Gosford, its distinctive black and white sculpted walls standing taller than any other building in the area.

 For now.

-Signs of major construction are poking up all over town, another sign that things here are changing.
+Evidence of major construction is poking up all over town, another sign that things here are changing.

 The lobby